dili021/restaurant-page/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites

 1. Have latest version of JS installed.
+2. Have Node and NPM installed.
-2. Install the latest version of your browser of choice.
+3. Install the latest version of your browser of choice.

 ### Setup